-Last Revised: 8-14-12 (Most recent revision is highlighted) students to develop occupational competencies.
+Topic Iowa Code Rule Citation Rule Rule Interpretation in more than one career and technical education service area and to use multi-occupational courses to complete a sequence in more than one career and technical education service area. documentation must be provided to indicate that a sufficient variety of quality training stations be available to allow students to develop occupational competencies.
 A district may apply for a waiver if an innovative plan for meeting the instructional requirement for the standard is submitted to and approved by the director of the department of education.
-Vocation education School Districts (n- comply with the provisions of Iowa Code chapter 258 relating to vocational An advisory committee that assists in vocational education planning and evaluation has to exist in some form.
+Career and Technical Education - School Districts Only The instructional programs also shall comply with the provisions of Iowa Code chapter 258 relating to vocational education.
+Advisory committee/councils designed to assist vocational education planning and evaluation shall be composed of public members with emphasis on persons representing business, agriculture, industry, and labor.
+The membership of local advisory committees/councils will fairly represent each gender and minority residing in the school district.
+The accreditation status of a school district failing to comply with the provisions of this subrule shall be governed by 281-subrule 46.7(10), paragraph "g."
+An advisory committee that assists in vocational education planning and evaluation has to exist in some form.
 This does not have to be a separate committee; however, the district must demonstrate that the committee or committees are meeting the stated vocational obligations.
 To what degree the district uses the advisory committee to assist in vocational education planning and evaluation is a local decision.
 The district should show, at a minimum, that an effort has been made to seek committee representation from the required groups.
 How the district demonstrates this effort is a local decision.
 Note: lowa Code 69.16A, as amended in 2009, places a strict gender balance requirement, effective January 1, 2012, for "all appointive boards, commissions, committees, and councils of a political subdivision of the state that are established by the Code, if not otherwise provided by law."
 This requirement, which applies to the CTE advisory committee, defines gender balance as half and half for even-numbered committees or half plus one for odd-numbered committees.
-VED6.
-An advisory committee that assists in vocational education (CTE) planning and evaluation does not exist.
-281-IAC 12.5(5)(i) VED7.
-An advisory committee that assists in vocational education (CTE) planning and evaluation exists; however, there is no evidence that the committee fulfills its responsibilities.
-281-IAC 12.5(5)(i) VED8.
-No evidence exists that the district has made an effort to seek committee representation from required groups (representative of CTE service areas) to assist in vocational education (CTE) planning and evaluation.
-281-IAC 12.5(5)(i) VED9.
-No evidence exists that the district has made an effort to seek committee representation from the community it represents (e.g., by gender/race/ethnicity) to assist in vocational education (CTE) and planning and evaluation.
-281-IAC 12.5(5)(i)
+Career and Technical Education -Nonpublic Schools Only 281-IAC 12.5(5)(j) A nonpublic school which provides an educational program that includes grades 9-12 shall offer and teach five units of occupational education subjects, which may include, but are not limited to, programs, services, and activities which prepare students for employment in business or office occupations, trade and industrial occupations, consumer and family sciences or home economics occupations, agricultural occupations, marketing occupations, and health occupations.
+By July 1, 1993, The nonpublic school has broad discretion as to the kinds of occupational subjects to offer.
+The nonpublic school may use the state-developed competencies or develop their own for vocational education.
+The nonpublic school may meet the articulation agreement requirement either directly with a post-secondary program or through a sharing agreement with a district that includes vocational articulation agreements.
+How vocational instruction is delivered is a local decision.